YellowFireFighter/Open-Cheating-Network/README.md

 - `IsConnected()` - Check connection status
 - `IsHidden()` - Check hidden mode status
 - `Disconnect()` - Close connection

-## Bridge System

-The bridge system allows multiple servers to act as one network:

-1. Each server has its own `bridge_secret`
-2. Servers list other servers in `bridge_servers` with their secrets
-3. Messages automatically sync across all bridged servers
-4. User lists combine users from all servers
-5. Each server sends messages to its own Discord webhook

-### Security
-- Only servers with valid secrets can connect
-- Each server verifies incoming bridge requests
-- Rate limiting prevents abuse
-- Tokens expire after 24 hours

-## Hidden Mode

-Users in hidden mode:
-- Don't appear in user lists
-- Don't receive chat messages
-- Can't send messages
-- Can't view user lists
-- Don't trigger join/leave notifications

-Useful for lurking or monitoring without being visible.

 ## Contributors